 Though it is not a new concept, not everyone has heard of a Nanny Share.
 Nanny sharing is exactly what it sounds like.
-When two families would like to employ a nanny to take care of their children, but can’t afford it alone, splitting the cost and sharing the nanny’s services with another family can be the perfect solution!
+When two families would like to employ a nanny to take care of their children, but neither can afford it alone, splitting the cost and sharing the nanny’s services with another family can be the perfect solution!

 Benefits to a nanny share are:

 - Children get more individual attention than at most daycare facilities.

 - Children are cared for in the comfort of their own home or at a friend’s home.

 - Nannies typically provide light housekeeping and sometimes start dinner.

 - Children are exposed to less germs than when they attend a daycare facility simply because they come in contact with fewer children.

 - Usually there are no late fees as there are at many daycare facilities if parents get held up at work or caught in traffic.